 This course is aimed primarily at students who are interested in developing practical musical skills together with music theory and industry knowledge.
 It is a highly practical course and is centred on performing, music theory and learning about the industry.
 As it is a popular music course it is suitable for students who sing or play the common pop music instruments: guitar, bass, drums, keyboards.
-Upon enrolling you will also become a part of the Performing Arts Academy.
+We do occasionally accept students who play saxophone or trumpet although we will dicuss this at audition.

 The BTEC Level 3 Extended Certificate is equivalent to one A-level.
 The course covers the core aspects of practical music skills, and relevant industry knowledge.
 Students studying on this programme will have a keen interest in developing their knowledge and skills and will almost certainly be intending to pursue a career in the industry.
 This course attracts UCAS points in the same way as an A-level.